National Taiwan University

-Since this program is a University Exchange program you will pay OU tuition/fees and insurance to the OU Bursar and housing/meals/living expenses to National Taiwan University.
+Since this program is a University Exchange program you will pay OU tuition/fees to the OU Bursar and housing/meals/living expenses to National Taiwan University.

 Use this National Taiwan University Budget Estimate to help you plan for study abroad and compare programs!